Facebook Group Description: All You Need To Know in 2026

 First step to add Facebook group description

-Step 3: Now, write the Facebook group description and click ‘Save’.
+Step 3: Write your description and click Save.

 To write the best description for your Facebook group, consider checking out the following important techniques.

-3. Who are the eligible members of the group
+Specifying who are the eligible members of the group in the group description

 4. Make your expectations clear